Clayton-Klemm/whist-server/README.md

 # Project Name: whist-server

 ## Introduction
-This project is inspired by Joel Niklaus's work on "JassTheRipper" as well as the paper on "AlphaHoldem" by Enmin Zhao, Renye Yan, Jinqiu Li, Kai Li, and Junliang Xing.
-My aim is to develop a Spring Boot server dedicated to researching AI strategies in card games, with a particular focus on the game of Minnesota Whist.
+This project is inspired by Joel Niklaus's work on "JassTheRipper" and the paper "AlphaHoldem" by Enmin Zhao, Renye Yan, Jinqiu Li, Kai Li, and Junliang Xing.
+My aim is to develop a Spring Boot server dedicated to researching AI strategies in card games, focusing particularly on the game of Minnesota Whist.

 ## Roadmap